model-checking/kani-verifier-blog/_posts/2023-03-31-how-kani-helped-find-bugs-in-hifitime.md

 ### Example of bug found with Kani

-In a previous version of Hifitime ([5f3a5bb...](https://github.com/nyx-space/hifitime/blob/5f3a5bb06172a5d7eee98530543ac18036126af2/src/duration.rs#L285)), the `normalize` function would add two 64-bit unsigned integers to determine whether the duration being normalized would saturate to the `MIN` or `MAX`.
+In a [previous version of Hifitime](https://github.com/nyx-space/hifitime/blob/5f3a5bb06172a5d7eee98530543ac18036126af2/src/duration.rs#L285), the `normalize` function would add two 64-bit unsigned integers to determine whether the duration being normalized would saturate to the `MIN` or `MAX`.
 Hifitime ensures that huge or tiny durations are saturated and don't overflow.
 The exact erroneous code was as follows, and initially looks like it should be correct since we compute the remainder of the division by the number of nanoseconds in a century before adding it to the number of nanoseconds:

 ```rust
 let rem_nanos = self.nanoseconds.rem_euclid(NANOSECONDS_PER_CENTURY);